JosephSun/josephsun.github.io/_posts/2016-7-1-JulyGoals.md

 ## Job related

 1. Study how to write business proposals
-2. Finish my tasks with a week left by the end of the month
+2. Finish my month's tasks a week ahead of schedule

 ___